justindav1s/openshift-ansible-on-openstack/README.md

 Red Hat Enterprise Linux 7.x KVM Guest Image

-Login into Openstack as openshift, create an image in Openstack by uploading the RHEL7 guest image
+Login into Openstack as openshift, create an image in Openstack by uploading the RHEL7 guest image.

+Call the image "rhel_74", this name is refenced later

 - ``[your laptop ~]# ./base_server_setup.sh``